simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-of-using-ansible-in-a-hybrid-cloud-environment/index.en.md

 ## Simplified Infrastructure Management

 Ansible's **agentless architecture** and **declarative language** make it simple to manage complex hybrid cloud environments.
 By using human-readable **YAML** configuration files, Ansible allows you to describe the desired state of your infrastructure, making it easy to understand and maintain.
-Additionally, Ansible's agentless approach eliminates the need to install and manage agents on your managed systems, reducing complexity and overhead.
+Also, Ansible's agentless approach eliminates the need to install and manage agents on your managed systems, reducing complexity and overhead.

-**Modules** are another essential feature of Ansible, providing pre-built automation components that streamline tasks such as provisioning, configuration management, and application deployment.
+**Modules** are another essential feature of Ansible, providing pre-built automation components that simplify tasks such as provisioning, configuration management, and application deployment.
 With hundreds of built-in modules and a vibrant community developing custom modules, Ansible offers a wealth of resources to simplify your hybrid cloud management.

 ______